Non-wellfounded parsimonious proofs and non-uniform complexity: Introduction

-In \cite{CurziDas} this computational reading of non-wellfounded proofs is extended to the realm of \emph{computational complexity}, introducing circular proof systems capturing the class of functions computable in polynomial time ($\fptime$) and the elementary functions ($\felementary$).
-These proof systems are defined by identifying global conditions on circular progressing proofs motivated by ideas from \emph{Implicit Computational Complexity} (ICC), i.e., the study of machine-free and bound-free characterisations of complexity classes.
-More specifically, these circular proof systems are based on Bellantoni and Cook's algebra of functions for safe recursion~\cite{BellantoniCook}, one of the cornerstones of ICC.
-These results have been generalized in \cite{Curzi023} to capture the class of functions computable in polynomial time by Turing machines with access to \emph{polynomial advice} ($\fppoly$) or, equivalently, computable by non-uniform families of polynomial-size circuits~\cite{arora_barak_2009}.
+The results in~\cite{CurziDas} have been generalized by the same authors in \cite{Curzi023} to capture the class of functions computable in polynomial time by Turing machines with access to \emph{polynomial advice} ($\fppoly$) or, equivalently, computable by non-uniform families of polynomial-size circuits (see, e.g., \cite{arora_barak_2009}).
 Specifically, \emph{non-uniform complexity} is modeled by more permissive non-wellfounded proof systems (compared to circular proof systems), obtained by weakening the regularity condition, hence relaxing finite presentability of proofs\footnote{Note that {$\fppoly$} includes \emph{undecidable problems}, and so cannot be characterised by purely circular proof systems, which typically represent only computable functions.}.

-In this paper we take an alternative route to non-wellfounded approaches for ICC, which is based on \emph{linear logic}~\cite{girard:98}.
+In this paper, we take an alternative route to CIC based on \emph{linear logic}~\cite{LLL1}.
 Linear logic ($\mathsf{LL}$) is a refinement of both classical and intuitionistic logic that allows a better control over computational resources thanks to the so-called \emph{exponential modalities} (denoted by $\oc$ and $\wn$), which mark the distinction between those assumptions that can be used linearly (that is, exactly once), and the ones that are reusable at will.
-According to the Curry-Howard reading of linear logic, these modalities introduce non-linearity in functional programs: a proof of the linear implication $\oc A \limp B$ is interpreted as a program returning an output of type $B$ using an arbitrary number of times an input of type $A$.
+According to the Curry-Howard reading of linear logic, these modalities introduce non-linearity in functional programs: a proof of the linear implication $\oc A \limp B$ is interpreted as a program returning an output of type $B$ using an arbitrary number of times (including zero times) an input of type $A$.